SamuilDichev/DocumentLoadingTool/README.md

   - models/Employee.java - POJO for employee data.
   - util/Config.java - helper for loading configuration options from main.conf
   - util/DBHelper.java - establishes connection to the database
-  - util/DocumentHelper.java - fascilitations document insertion
+  - util/DocumentHelper.java - fascilitations document insertion (synchronous and asynchronous)
   - DocumentLoadtingTool.java - main method, application startup

 - main.conf - configuration file with database credentials and document threshold above which bulk insertion is used instead of sequential